MEA-Watsonx-bootcamp-IBM/ai-governance-client-bootcamp/labs/risk-and-compliance/README.md

 ## ⚙️ Lab Guides directory

-Here are all the links for all the guides for each of the 6 steps of the AI Governance Journey:
+Here are all the links for all the guides for each of the 6 steps of the AI Governance Journey.
+For the bootcamp the students are instructed to perform labs 1-4.
+The rest of the labs are **OPTIONAL** for further reference:

 | Step | Main Role | Main Guides <br> (on the MRG Console) | Additional Guides (on the Model Management Studio) |
 |------|------|-------|---------------------|